Understanding the ins and outs of a cash advance on a credit card

 Understanding credit card cash advances

 A credit card cash advance is a withdrawal of cash from your credit card account.
-Essentially, you’re borrowing against your credit card to put cash in your pocket, which can be convenient when you are occasionally short of funds.
-That said, there are costs to taking a credit card cash advance, and in some cases, limits on certain cash advances.
-Here’s what you need to know before you choose to make a cash advance with your credit card.
+Essentially, you're borrowing against your credit card to put cash in your pocket, which can be convenient when you're occasionally short of funds.
+However, there are costs to taking a credit card cash advance and, in some cases, limits on certain cash advances.
+Here's what you need to know before you choose to make a cash advance with your credit card.

 When to consider using a cash advance

 Cash advances can be an important source of funds in an emergency or a way to help you avoid overdraft fees.
 Here are a few other instances when you might want to take out a credit card cash advance.

 - You need to pay by cash or debit and you don’t have enough money in your checking account

 - Your short-term expenses are higher than usual because of an emergency or unplanned purchases